Telemedicine with Elektra's board-certified clinicians is now available (and covered by insurance)! Free intro call

 Is It Just Me, Or Do Hot Flashes Get Worse During Summer?

-Hot flashes (or night sweats, if they happen at night) are one of the most common symptoms of perimenopause.
-Every woman will experience them differently — the frequency, intensity, and overall duration can vary widely.
+Hot flashes (or night sweats, if they happen at night) are one of the most common symptoms of perimenopause and menopause.
+Every person will experience them differently — the frequency, intensity, and overall duration can vary widely.

-They manifest as episodes of perceived heat and/or sweating that typically last less than two minutes and — you guessed it — cause a sudden feeling of warmth spreading through the upper body and face, a flushed appearance, red or blotchy skin, rapid heart rate, perspiration, and, ironically, also chills.
+They manifest as episodes of sudden intense sensation of heat and/or sweating that typically last from one to five minutes and — you guessed it — cause a sudden feeling of warmth spreading through the upper body and face, a flushed appearance, red or blotchy skin, rapid heart rate, perspiration, and, ironically, also chills.
 Needless to say, this symptom impacts quality of life BIG TIME.

 Although the causes aren’t yet fully understood, evidence points to hormonal changes.
 When estrogen levels drop, the hypothalamus (which acts as our body’s thermostat) becomes more sensitive to slight changes in body temperature.
 Thinking it’s overheated, the hypothalamus starts working to cool the body by shunting blood away from the core to your skin, which kick-starts a chain of events that causes flushing, sweating, and an internal sensation of heat despite the fact that our body temperature isn’t actually rising.